-- Intimidation and harassment • - Aggressive and threatening language and beh • - Using housing accommodation to sell drugs, o other unlawful purposes - Noise nuisance - Actual violence against people and property ٠ (including domestic violence) - Hate behaviour that targets members of identi • groups because of their perceived differences - Uncontrolled pets • - Criminal damage (including graffiti and vandal • - Obstructing communal areas
+- Intimidation and harassment - Aggressive and threatening language and behaviour - Using housing accommodation to sell drugs, or for other unlawful purposes - Noise nuisance - Actual violence against people and property (including domestic violence) - Hate behaviour that targets members of identified groups because of their perceived differences - Uncontrolled pets - Criminal damage (including graffiti and vandalism)

-What is not ASB? t 2014 , r Although we recognise that the following things may cause you annoyance, they cannot be dealt with by Southdown as Anti-Social Behaviour as they do not constitute a breach of tenancy: Smoking outside of blocks Household noise such as a washing machine or vacuum ur ır naviour or for cleaner during reasonable hours Children playing Parking in front of another tenant's home unless this is blocking access.
-Cooking smells Facebook comments (except where comments evidence a pattern of harassment). tified This is not an exhaustive list and there may be other things which are annoying but not a breach of tenancy.
-We will discuss this with you if this is the case. alism)
+What is not ASB?

+Although we recognise that the following things may cause you annoyance, they cannot be dealt with by Southdown as Anti-Social Behaviour as they do not constitute a breach of tenancy:

+- Smoking outside of blocks - Household noise such as a washing machine or vacuum cleaner during reasonable hours - Children playing - Parking in front of another tenant's home unless this is blocking access. - Cooking smells - Facebook comments (except where comments evidence a pattern of harassment).

+This is not an exhaustive list and there may be other things which are annoying but not a breach of tenancy.
+We will discuss this with you if this is the case.